pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 ## Get Started

 Support for the new `pulumi convert --from terraform` command is available today in [Pulumi v3.71.0](/docs/install/).
+We are actively addressing issues, reducing the number of TODOs, and improving the overall quality of the generated code.
 Give the new converter a try and [let us know](https://github.com/pulumi/pulumi/issues/new/choose) if you run into any issues.
-We are actively fixing issues, reducing the number of TODOs, and improving the overall quality of the generated code.